 Within the scope of C-Roads Germany – Urban Nodes different Cooperative Intelligent Transport System (C-ITS) services will be realised in the Free and Hanseatic City of Hamburg.

 The TAVF test track for Automated and Connected Driving in the City of Hamburg (TAVF-HH) is available for this purpose.
-It has been operated by the Hamburg Ministry of Economic Affairs, Transport and Innovation together with partners since 2018 and is equipped with communication units (Roadside ITS Stations).
+It has been operated by the Hamburg Ministry of , Transport and Mobility transition together with partners since 2018 and is equipped with communication units (Roadside ITS Stations).

 Overview of the Test track in the Free and Hanseatic City of Hamburg